Trump brings message of unity to black church

 "You can't have a country unless you have some borders," he said.

-The Republican nominee has been criticized throughout his campaign for not reaching out to African-American voters in their communities.
+The Republican nominee has been criticized throughout his campaign for not reaching out to African-American voters in their communities, an issue Jackson said Trump was looking to remedy.

+"If we don't sit down and dialogue, then we don't know.
+You just can't get up and say, 'Well, what the "H" you have to lose?'
+We need promise that's going to be real," Jackson told CNN's Brooke Baldwin Friday.
+"And you only can make it happen when you sit down and have a dialogue with someone, a communication with someone.
+And I'm encouraging him."

+Jackson held a one-on-one interview with Trump before the service Saturday that will eventually air on the Impact Network, an African-American-founded Christian broadcast television network.
+The interview came under controversy when it was revealed Trump was provided with questions ahead of time so he could better prepare.

+Jackson told reporters Saturday that Trump's answers weren't scripted, though he acknowledged Trump was ready for the questions.

+"He just sat down like a normal guy and answered the questions," Jackson said.

-But the GOP nominee has stepped up his outreach to African-American voters in recent weeks, trying to draw a contrast between himself and Clinton, whom he has called "a bigot who sees people of color only as votes, not as human beings worthy of a better future."
+The GOP nominee has stepped up his outreach to African-American voters in recent weeks, trying to draw a contrast between himself and Clinton, whom he has called "a bigot" for seeing minorities as votes, rather than human beings.

-He now frequently says black communities are troubled by high crime and unemployment, as well as poor school systems, blaming Democrats for mismanaging America's inner cities.

-Asking for the African-American vote last month, Trump asked, "What the hell do you have to lose?"
+Early Saturday evening, Trump's campaign issued a statement outlining its "new civil rights agenda," highlighting his previously stated positions on public safety, education and job security.

+It says a Trump administration would work with law enforcement at all levels of government -- and even the Mexican government -- to fight crime, in particular gangs, violent offenders and "the international drug cartels."